Marilyn Carlson Aronson

 A River Runs Through It: The Missouri River Is An Enigma

 This presentation shows how modern technology has tried to tame the mighty Missouri River and to harness its energy.
-Aronson discusses the building of the six giant dams on the Missouri River and explores which groups benefitted most and least from the flood control projects.
+Aronson discusses the building of the giant dams on the Missouri River and explores which groups benefitted most and least from the flood control projects.